dmlc/xgboost/plugin/updater_gpu/README.md

 A 4GB graphics card will process approximately 3.5 million rows of the well known Kaggle higgs dataset.

-The algorithm will automatically perform row subsampling if it detects there is not enough memory on the device.

 ## Dependencies
 A CUDA capable GPU with at least compute capability >= 3.5 (the algorithm depends on shuffle and vote instructions introduced in Kepler).